coq/coq/doc/sphinx/practical-tools/utilities.rst

 `pkg.install` files and all the files necessary for the installation of your project.

+Note that projects using Dune to build need to use the compatibility syntax for `Declare ML Module`, see example below:

 .. example::

    A typical stanza for a Coq plugin is split into two parts.
 An OCaml build directive, which is standard Dune: